mohabashir17/cisco-packet-tracer-labs/README.md

 # Cisco Packet Tracer Labs (CCNA)

-This repository contains my Cisco Packet Tracer practice labs created while studying for the CCNA.
+This repository contains my Cisco Packet Tracer practice labs completed using Jeremy’s IT Lab and other learning resources while studying for the CCNA.
-Each lab includes the Packet Tracer file, topology screenshots, verification outputs, and clear explanations to demonstrate my understanding of networking concepts.
+Each lab includes the Packet Tracer file, topology screenshots, verification outputs, and explanations to demonstrate my understanding of networking concepts.

 ---